(See also Overview of Lymphoma.)

 In sporadic (non-African) Burkitt lymphoma, abdominal disease predominates, often arising in the region of the ileocecal valve or the mesentery.
 Tumor may cause bowel obstruction.
-The kidneys, ovaries, or breasts may also be involved.
+Extranodal sites such as the brain or other solid organs may also be involved.
 In adults, disease may be bulky and generalized, often with massive involvement of liver, spleen, and bone marrow.
-CNS involvement is often present at diagnosis or with relapsing lymphoma.
+Central nervous system (CNS) involvement is often present at diagnosis or with relapsing lymphoma.

-Diagnosis is based on biopsy of lymph node or tissue from another suspected disease site.
-Rarely, laparotomy may be used for both diagnosis and treatment.
+Histopathologic diagnosis is based on biopsy of lymph node or tissue from another suspected disease site, such as the bone marrow.
+Rarely, laparoscopy may be used for both diagnosis and treatment.

-Treatment must be initiated rapidly because tumors grow rapidly.
-An intensive alternating regimen of cyclophosphamide, vincristine, doxorubicin, methotrexate, ifosfamide, etoposide, and cytarabine (CODOX-M/IVAC) plus rituximab results in a cure rate of > 90% for children and adults.
-Other regimens such as rituximab plus etoposide, prednisone, vincristine (Oncovin), and doxorubicin (R-EPOCH) and rituximab plus cyclophosphamide, vincristine, doxorubicin (Adriamycin), and dexamethasone (R-Hyper CVAD) are also commonly used with success.
-Meningeal prophylaxis is essential.
+Treatment must be initiated rapidly because these tumors grow rapidly.
+An intensive alternating regimen of cyclophosphamide, vincristine, doxorubicin, methotrexate, ifosfamide, etoposide, and cytarabine (CODOX-M/IVAC) plus rituximab results in a cure rate of > 80% for children and adults < 60 years.
+For patients > 60 years, regimens such as rituximab plus etoposide, prednisone, vincristine (Oncovin), and doxorubicin (dose-adjusted R-EPOCH) are also commonly used with success.
+For patients without CNS metastases, CNS prophylaxis is essential.

 With treatment, tumor lysis syndrome is common, and patients must receive IV hydration, allopurinol often with rasburicase, alkalinization, and close attention to electrolytes (particularly potassium, phosphorus, and calcium).
 Some patients may require dialysis for hyperkalemia.